maoyuans/chronicles-of-terre/subclasses/Warlock-Lunar.md

 The moon is a mysterious force.
 It safeguards the people from the terror of darkness within the night, yet it leads out as well the most lunatic side of the deranged and the desperate.
 You have been chosen by this entity to serve as its representative and carry out its will, and in return it protects you from harm with pure, flowing moonlight.

+***Pact Theme.*** The Pact of the Lunar is themed around, needless to say, the titular astral body and its moonlight.
+The Eldritch Blast cantrip might manifest as beams of moonlight, shot from your fingertips, or called down from above, not unlike the Moonbeam spell.
+Arms, Grasps, or Hunger of Hadar, traditionally shadow-themed spells, might manifest as an eclipse of the moon, casting a shadow upon an area that contorts reality and hinders creatures caught within.

 ## Expanded Spell List

 The Lunar lets you choose from an expanded list of spells when you learn a warlock spell.
 The following spells are added to the warlock spell list for you.